[section id="what-should-you-expect-from-your-home-extension-timeline" format="overview"]

 Should you decide to proceed further, we'll prepare a 3D Conceptual Design, that will allow you to visualise your extension in detail and refine it during collaborative design review meetings.
 Once you're happy with the direction, we'll prepare a detailed cost estimate.

-After a few rounds of fine-tuning (and maybe a cuppa or two), we’ll finalise the concept and prepare an Order of Engagement.
+After a few rounds of fine-tuning, we'll finalise the concept and prepare an Order of Engagement.

 [threed_design][/threed_design]